accesscode-2-1/unit-1/lessons/6_Android-Resources.md

 <br />
 Figure 2.
 Two different devices, each using a different layout provided for different screen sizes.

+### Providing Resources
+You should always externalize application resources such as images and strings from your code, so that you can maintain them independently.
+You should also provide alternative resources for specific device configurations, by grouping them in specially-named resource directories.
+At runtime, Android uses the appropriate resource based on the current configuration.

 ##### Overview of Resource Qualifiers

 ##### Pixels and density